jshimamoto/visualizer/README.md

 This repository provides the code to make an neopixel sound visualizer using a Raspberry Pi Pico H.

 ## Todo
-- [ ] Separate cores for render and sampling w/ continuous sampling
-- [ ] Add 50% overlap window for FFT
 - [ ] Wire in an adjustable gain amplifier

 ## Long term goals